ClintPenafiel/final-project-group-4/src/main/java/edu/pacific/comp55/starter/README.md

 busynum = 3 //this function cost the NPC or player a busy number of 3 List <item> Items = Items in the room //get item list in the current room
-TODO: When function gets called, we get random item in the room Save the item to the file
+TODO: When function gets called, we get random item in the room Save the resulting item to the file